 To learn more about what the Niyamas are and where they came from, read this article.
-So far, we have discussed the first two Niyamas, Saucha (Purity) and Santosha (Contentment), and we will be discussing Svadhyaya (Self-Study) and Ishvara Pranidhana (Surrender) in the upcoming weeks.
+So far, we have discussed the first two Niyamas, Saucha (Purity) and Santosha (Contentment), and we will be discussing Svadhyaya (Self-Study) and Ishvara Pranidhana (Surrender).

 Another great source for information on the Niyamas is Timothy Burgin.